hanuor/shanjohri/data/about-me.md

 Hey there!
 I am thrilled to have you here.
 I'm a software developer at Internshala and my job is to take care of the website and the android app as well.<br> I fall in love too easily.
 First there was Android, then came the Neural networks followed by Kotlin and now I'm happily in a realtionship with the art of filmmaking and photography.

+Currently, I'm working out on pushing a cool Amazon Alexa skill and simultaneously working on film making and its editing procedure (not to forget, I'm building a customized drone as I cannot buy the ready made - expensive ones).